-I was at The Substation gallery at Armenian Street in Singapore this weekend to witness a life and emotional performance conducted in the flesh by talents in the acting and performing arts scene.
+I was at The Substation gallery at Armenian Street in Singapore this weekend to witness a life and emotional performance.
+It was conducted in the flesh by talents in the acting and performing arts scene.
 Titled “A Map of Scars, Bruises and Broken Bones“, the 2 hour play is said to be a live performance based on skin, flesh and wrinkles.

-The Substation performing gallery is a small shop-house like building located beside the Peranakan museum, along the same street where the Singapore Philatelic museum is and adjacent to the SMU law school.
-The nearest MRT being Bras Brasah and City Hall MRT within a short 10 minute walk away.
+The Substation performing gallery is a small shop-house like building located beside the Peranakan museum.
+It is situated along the same street where the Singapore Philatelic museum is and adjacent to the SMU law school.
+The nearest MRT stations, Bras Brasah and City Hall MRT within a short 10 minute walk away.

 The Substation prides itself as an independent, privately funded arts and performing arts gallery founded in 1990.
-It presents a unique overarching artistic theme every year which refreshed and sets the stage for the exhibitions, programmers and initiatives for the calendar year.
+It presents a unique overarching artistic theme.
+This theme is refreshed every year, setting the stage for the exhibitions, programmers and initiatives for the calendar year.

-There are other art musings here in the ground floor gallery too, such as a tiny passageway to a hidden gallery at the back of the building and a void-less white space.
+Furthermore, there are other art musings here in the ground floor gallery too.
+There is a tiny passageway to a hidden gallery at the back of the building and a void-less white space.

-The performance “A Map of Scars, Bruises and Broken Bones” in question is an open concept one, with the performers using the entire public floor area of the independent contemporary arts center and art gallery as their performance stage.
+The performance “A Map of Scars, Bruises and Broken Bones” in question is an open concept one.
+Live performers use the entire public floor area of the independent contemporary arts center and art gallery as their performance stage.

-As such, the performers can be seen traversing the exhibition space, doing their acts right in front of visitors, where they are welcome to move around the performers freely.
+As such, the performers can be seen traversing the exhibition space, doing their acts right in front of visitors.
+You are welcome to move around the performers freely.

 The act was performed by Catherine Sng, Beatrice Chien, Ian Tan, Farah Ong, Wu Jun Han and Jeryl Lee and Matthew Goh (RAW Moves).
 The performance concept and ideology is as conceived by Pat Toh in partnership with RAW Moves